bnb-chain/greenfield-storage-provider/docs/storage-provider-cmd/sp-cli.md

 #### sp.complete.exit

-Using this command, it will send an transaction to Greenfield blockchain to tell this SP is prepared to complete exit from Greenfield storage network.
+Using this command, it will send an transaction to Mechain blockchain to tell this SP is prepared to complete exit from Mechain storage network.

 Only used in debugging scenarios, online use not allowed.